-- After an accident with an uninsured or underinsured driver, UM and UIM bodily injury coverage can assist pay for your medical bills and also depending on your state’s legislation, these coverages may be mandated or optional.
+- After an accident with an uninsured or underinsured driver, UM and UIM bodily injury coverage can assist pay for your medical bills, and also depending on your state’s legislation, these coverages may be mandated or optional.

-- If an uninsured or underinsured driver destroy your property, UM and UIM property damage coverage can assist pay to restore or replace it.
+- If an uninsured or underinsured driver destroys your property, UM and UIM property damage coverage can assist pay to restore or replace it.
 Depending on your state’s rules, some coverages may not be accessible on your auto insurance policy.

 It’s worth noting that stacking applies only to the bodily injury section of the policy so property damage coverage limits cannot be stacked.

 State legislation may make stacking mandatory, permissible, or prohibited and even if the law permits it, insurers may include anti-stacking language in their policies.

 Your insurance may be stacked but it depends on the legislation in your area: